Dancer Tim Hodges has featured in pop videos, performed in the West End and toured the UK and beyond in hit musicals.

 We’ve got performances still to go in Liverpool, then we go to Norwich and then Birmingham.
 And, after that, I’ll be back in Milton Keynes – performing as Bill in a few shows and Jim in others.
 Really looking forward to it, I hope audiences in Milton Keynes are too!

-> Matthew Bourne’s Edward Scissorhands opens at Milton Keynes Theatre on Tuesday 17th February and continues until Saturday 21st February 2015.
+> Tim Hodges is currently cast in Matthew Bourne’s Edward Scissorhands, which opens at Milton Keynes Theatre on Tuesday 17th February 2015 and continues until Saturday 21st February 2015.